-It is hard to see how anyone could fail to love this unspoilt early Georgian house, which lies secluded in mature woods of lime, beech and chestnut, at the foot of the Slieve Bloom mountains - a sense of history and an appreciation of genuine hospitality are all that is needed to make the most of a stay here, so just relax and share the immense pleasure and satisfaction that Frank and Rosemarie Kennan have derived from their years of renovation work.
+How could anyone fail to love this unspoilt early Georgian house?
+Lying secluded in mature woods of lime, beech and chestnut, at the foot of the Slieve Bloom mountains, a sense of history and an appreciation of genuine hospitality are all that is needed to make the most of a stay here.

 Although unconventional in some ways, the house is extremely comfortable and well heated, and (although it might be wise to check if there is a large group staying, in which case the bedroom above the drawing room may not be the best option) each bedroom has its particular charm.
 All this and a beautiful area to explore: what more could you want?

-Children, who always love the unusual animals and their young in the back yard, are very welcome and there is a separate tea done for them.
+Children, who love the unusual animals and their young in the back yard, have always been made very welcome and there is a separate tea prepared for them.